-- Bring any necessary documentation or IDs with you as well as your own black ink pen to use.
+- Bring any necessary documentation or IDs with you.

-- Plan ahead on your timing; avoid going to your poll when it is typically crowded.
+- Plan ahead on your timing; try to avoid going to your poll when it is typically crowded.

 - Wash your hands thoroughly with soap and water before leaving your house.

 - Wear a face mask, especially while inside your polling location.